weew/container/readme.md

 })->singleton();
 ```

-This feature is very powerful, however, it should be used with caution, since it could break your application if you configure it wrong. (for example: if the regex mask is not precise enough and matches unwanted classes).
+Wildcards are very powerful, however, they should be used with caution, since they could break your application if you configure it wrong. (for example: if the regex mask is not precise enough and matches unwanted classes).
 Thanks to regex, creating precise masks shouldn't be a big deal.

 Wildcards can also be used in combination of class names and or instances.
 However, I find the usecase for this very limited: